safe-pfl/safe-pfl-plotter/docs/index.rst

-.. safe-pfl-distance documentation master file, created by sphinx-quickstart on Sat Dec 21 00:30:53 2024.
+.. safe-pfl-plotter documentation master file, created by sphinx-quickstart on Sat Dec 21 00:30:53 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the safe-pfl-distance Documentation
+Welcome to the safe-pfl-plotter Documentation
 ============================

 .. toctree::